EvanHuang7/ai-tools/README.md

 - Add a **database name string** (eg. `ai_tools_db`) before `?retryWrites` string in the cluster **connection string**.
 Otherwise, the database will use `test` as default db name
 - Note down the updated cluster **connection string** as `MONGODB_URL` env variable — you'll need it later in the **⭐ Set Up Environment Variables** step.

-⚠️ **Warning**: Make sure set up public access for your MongoDB proejct
+Set up public access for your MongoDB proejct

 - Go to **SECURITY > Network Access** tab
 - Click **ADD IP ADDRESS** button